mikessh/migec/doc/pipeline.rst

 | S2          | mouse     | TRB    | paired               | 0:1    | 20,25                    |
 +-------------+-----------+--------+----------------------+--------+--------------------------+

+See section below for more details.

 CdrBlast-manual
 ^^^^^^^^^^^^^^^

 **Description**

-A script to extract CDR3 sequences
+A script to map V-(D)-J junctions, extract CDR3 sequences and assemble clonotypes.

 **Usage**